RilDev/Documentation/building-blocks/script-and-labels.md

 Notice that `Start` string.
 By default, `Start` is the first label that Monogatari will play when a game starts.
 As you can see, this label is pointing to a list of statements that monogatari will run one by one.

-In programming terms, a label is
+In programming terms, a label is a sequence of characters that identifies a location within source code.

 As we said before, labels are just like the chapters of a book but can also provide you with logical ways of dividing your game.